fluid-player/fluid-player-docs/docs/api/utility.md

 as well as to access different features and internals of Fluid Player itself.

 ## setHtmlOnPauseBlock
-The purpose of the htmlOnPauseBlock is [outlined here](https://docs.fluidplayer.com/layout_configuration/#htmlonpauseblock).
 If we wanted to set or change the HTML that's set for this we can do it using the following.

 **html**: This is HTML we want to show when the player in paused